 Banitsa is the queen of the Bulgarian cuisine!
 It’s the traditional meal that everyone in the country knows and loves.
+It comes in many forms and flavours and you can see different variations in other Balkan countries.

 Banitsa is made with homemade or commercially made pastry sheets that are prepared from a baker’s hard dough including flour, eggs, and water.
 You can find pastry sheets in every Bulgarian shop, just ask for “kori za Banitsa”.
 The filling is made of white cheese (Bulgarian “sirene”), yogurt and eggs.
 And, generally, that’s it!